litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes
+### 0.1.19
+- [Bug Fix] Fixed bug in detection of Not Found when only child domains are specified in Ingress specifications.
+- [Bug Fix] Fixed bug in locking resulting in unnecessary performance loss.

 ### 0.1.18
 - [Feature] Full support for separate backends for a single domain by path.
 - [Feature] Added examples tarball to helm distribution.